kikejimenez/nifi_api/README.md

 ## Environment

 The Nifi cluster used for testing is in the *Cloudera Public Cloud* and needs basic authentication credentials for accessing.
-The following environmental variables are necessary to access the cluster:
+The following are the environment variables required to access the cluster:

       - CLOUDERA_USER=user
       - CLOUDERA_PASS=password